shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-advertising-exchange-inventory.md

 ---
-Title : Microsoft Advertising Exchange Inventory Description : The **Microsoft Advertising Exchange** (MAX) is a premium exchange with ms.date: 10/28/2023 high-quality inventory to help you reach your audiences across Microsoft properties.
-The Microsoft Advertising Exchange contains Microsoft's
+title: Microsoft Monetize - Microsoft Advertising Exchange Inventory
+description: The **Microsoft Advertising Exchange** (MAX) is a premium exchange with ms.date: 10/28/2023
 ---

-# Microsoft Advertising Exchange Inventory
+# Microsoft Monetize - Microsoft Advertising Exchange Inventory

 The **Microsoft Advertising Exchange** (MAX) is a premium exchange with high-quality inventory to help you reach your audiences across Microsoft properties.
-The Microsoft Advertising Exchange contains Microsoft's premium owned and operated (O&O) inventory like MSN and
+The Microsoft Advertising Exchange contains Microsoft's premium owned and operated (O&O) inventory like MSN and [Outlook.com](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook?deeplink=%2fowa%2f&sdf=0) in addition to select third-party publishers including 24/7.
-<a href="http://Outlook.com" class="xref"
-target="_blank">Outlook.com</a> in addition to select third-party publishers including 24/7.

-Outlook
+## Outlook

 **Outlook** is a free, web-based mail service provided by Microsoft.
 It has replaced Hotmail starting March 2013 and currently sees 15BB